 Antioxidants may benefit the skin by preventing or slowing aging and cell damage.
-People consume antioxidants in food and supplements, or they may use antioxidant skin care products.
+They are found in food, supplements, and skin care products.

 Many skin care products contain antioxidants, such as retinoids, vitamin C, or vitamin E. The American Academy of Dermatology Association (AAD) recommends these products for some people but advises caution for others when using them.